-Rhinoplasty is a facial cosmetic procedure sometimes performed to reinforce the looks or reconstruct the nose. throughout cosmetic surgery.
+Rhinoplasty is a facial cosmetic procedure sometimes performed to reinforce the looks or reconstruct the nose throughout cosmetic surgery.
 During rhinoplasty, the nasal cartilages and bones are modified, or tissue is added, to improve the visual appeal of the nose.
 Rhinoplasty is also frequently performed to repair nasal fractures.
 When rhinoplasty is used to repair nasal fractures, the goal is to restore the pre-injury appearance of the nose.

 Why Should You Consider Rhinoplasty?

 Visually the nose is the center part of the face and influences your appearance.
 Functionally it is very important.
-Many people expertise discontent with their nose, in terms of its effectiveness for respiratory, its appearance or both.
-Just as everyone’s face is exclusive, thus is their nose.
+Many people expertise discontent with their nose, in terms of its effectiveness for respiratory, its appearance, or both.
+Just as everyone’s face is exclusive, this is their nose.
 Some anatomic characteristics of the nose are possible to change, and others are not.
 Nose problems may stem from an injury, be inherited, or arise from many other conditions.

 Rhinoplasty Terminology & Nasal Anatomy

 To understand life, it’s essential to grasp the varied components of the nose.
 The nose is formed of a skinny shell of bone and gristle.
 A sheet of muscle and skin covers it and it’s lined by damp skin, referred to as mucous membrane.
 Inside the nose, a sheet of gristle going from front to back separates the left and right nostrils into 2 separate airways.
 This sheet is named the septum.
-The septum is roofed by tissue layer on either side and is often straight and flat.
-On the outside, the upper two-thirds of the nose is like a half cylinder, the top half of which is bone and the lower half made of cartilage.
+The septum is roofed by a tissue layer on either side and is often straight and flat.
+On the outside, the upper two-thirds of the nose is like a half-cylinder, the top half of which is bone and the lower half made of cartilage.

 The upper section is called the bony vault.
 The middle section is called either the upper cartilage area or the middle vault – they are the same thing.
-The tip is the lower third of the nose and is separate to the bony and middle vault.
-It’s two upside-down U-shaped cartilages sitting next to each other so that from the base of the nose looking up, they look like a letter M.
+The tip is the lower third of the nose and is separate from the bony and middle vault.
+It’s two upside-down U-shaped cartilages sitting next to each other so that from the base of the nose looking up, they look like the letter M.

 The left and right sides of the tip going down to the cheek are the lower nostrils, called the Alar region.
 The central lower portion, the strip of flesh between the nostrils, is called the columella.
-The turbinates are fleshy structures inside the nose attached to the inner side walls.
+The turbinates are fleshy structures inside the nose attached to the inner sidewalls.
 Turbinates moisten the air inside the nose.
 Each of the nose structures varies greatly in shape between different people.
-They are often not symmetrical, with one side having a different shape to the other side.
+They are often not symmetrical, with one side having a different shape from the other side.